 Uraemic symptoms improve under therapy with Ketosteril.
 Thus, in case of aluminium hydroxide administration, the dose of this drug has to be reduced if necessary.
 Serum phosphate levels should be monitored for a decrease.
 Drugs that form sparingly soluble compounds with calcium (e.g. tetracyclines, quinolones such as ciprofloxacin and norfloxacin as well as drugs containing iron, fluoride or estramustine) should not be taken at the same time with Ketosteril to avoid disturbed absorption of the active substance.
 An interval of at least two hours should elapse between the ingestion of Ketosteril and these drugs.

 The susceptibility to cardioactive glycosides, and hence the risk for arrhythmia will increase in Ketosteril produces elevated serum calcium levels).

 Monitoring of the serum phosphate levels is needed in case of concomitant administration of aluminium hydroxide.

 Shelf-Life: 3 years.

-G04BX - Other urologicals ; Used in the treatment of urological problems.
+A16AA - Amino acids and derivatives ; Used in treatment of alimentary tract and metabolism problems.